jacksund/simmate/docs/getting_started/analyze_and_modify_structures/structure_properties.md

-# Properties of a `Structure` object
+# Understanding the `Structure` Object Properties

 ----------------------------------------------------------------------

-## Classes give us properties
+## The Role of Classes in Defining Properties

-We make classes because they allow us to automate common calculations.
+Classes are created to automate routine calculations.

-For example, all structures have a `density`, which is easily calculated once you know the lattice and atomic sites.
-The formula to calculate is always the same, so we can automate the calculation.
+For instance, all structures possess a `density` property, which can be computed once the lattice and atomic sites are known.
+The formula for this calculation remains constant, allowing for automation.

-You can access this and other properties through our structure object.
-Try typing `nacl_structure.density` in the python terminal and hit enter.
-It should tell you the density of our structure:
+Access this and other properties through the structure object.
+For example, input `nacl_structure.density` in the python terminal and press enter to display the density of the structure:

 ``` python
 nacl_structure.density